Bill Monning: Career as politician

 In 2008 Bill Monning ran for and won the California State District 27 Assembly seat being vacated by termed out John Laird.
 When asked in an interview with the National Lawyers Guild about why he decided to run for the Assembly in 2008, Monning cited California's structural budget limitations saying California was, "only one of three states in the union that require a 2/3 vote in both houses to pass a budget."
 This limitation made it difficult to secure adequate funding for such needs as healthcare and education.
 Monning hoped to work with community groups and other legislators to effect reform in this and other areas including electoral, campaign finance and economic justice.

 In 2012 Monning was elected to the California State Senate after the incumbent, Sam Blakeslee, R-San Luis Obispo, chose not to run in the newly drawn 17th Senate district.
 Monning became Senate Majority leader in 2014 when he was appointed by then State Senate President pro tempore Kevin de León, D-Los Angeles.
 Monning was reelected to the Senate in 2016 for a second and final term.

 In 2016 Monning seriously considered running to fill the seat being vacated by retiring Congressmen Sam Farr but felt he could be more effective in working on climate policy and other important issues as a leader in Sacramento as opposed to being a member of the minority party in Washington.

-In 2019 Monning was appointed to the California Coastal Conservancy by California Senate President pro tempore Toni Atkins.
+Monning served as Majority Leader of the California State Senate from 2015 to 2019.
+In 2019 California Senate President pro tempore Toni Atkins appointed Monning to the California Coastal Conservancy and designated him as California State Senate Majority Leader Emeritus.

+He termed-out at the end of his eight years in the State Senate on November 30, 2020.
+He remains an active member of the State Bar of California and does work as a mediator, trainer, and consultant.